itskylebrooks/flowday/README.md

 ## Roadmap

-* More poster themes
-* Optional cloud sync
-* Collaborative blends
-* Lightweight reactions
-* PWA packaging
+- Blends with friends
+- Richer overviews of your flows and moods
+- Language options (localisation)

 Always under 20 seconds to capture.

 ## Contributing

-PRs welcome — keep UI minimal, add tests for changes, avoid heavy deps.
+PRs welcome — keep UI minimal, add tests for changes, avoid heavy dependencies.

 ## License

-This code is provided for **personal viewing and inspiration only**.
+This code is for **personal viewing and inspiration only**.
 All rights reserved © 2025 Kyle Brooks.

-You may **not** copy, modify, redistribute, or use this project for commercial purposes without explicit permission.
+No commercial use or redistribution without permission.

 > Flowday is a daily glance inward — memory carried forward in color.